mo3et/BB-Channel/README.md

 # BB-Channel
-A IM server in go
+The IM server in go